Istorn/ggj_2025/README.md

 ## About the Project

-**GGJ 2025** is a Unity 3D project built using Unity version **2022.3.8f1**.
-It aims to deliver [a brief description of the game or application].
-The repository contains all assets, scripts, and configurations required for the project.
+**Tienilo in bolla** is a Unity 3D project built using Unity version **2022.3.8f1**.
+It is a physics-based game where the player must balance objects within a certain area under challenging conditions.
+Inspired by the theme of **"Balancing"**, the game aims to create a tense yet enjoyable experience with intuitive mechanics and playful visuals.

+For more details, visit the game page on the Global Game Jam website: [Tienilo in bolla](https://globalgamejam.org/games/2025/tienilo-bolla-2).

 ### Technologies Used
 - Unity **2022.3.8f1**